 Running: I started running in 2010 and running ultramarathons in 2014.
 Now I'm on a 100 Mile kick.
 It's a really challenging distance to run.
 My most recent race was Javelina Jundred in October in Arizona, but I didn't finish (heat exhaustion!).
 Now I'm looking forward to returning to Lake Martin 100 in March in Alabama.

-Fiction: In mid-2015 I finished my sixth novel, The Eternal Parade, but so far haven't found an agent to help me pitch it to publishers.
-I recently self-published it on Kindle.
+Fiction: In mid-2015 I finished my sixth novel, The Eternal Parade.
+It is now available on Amazon.
 I am currently working on a new novel under the working title The Observer.
 It's about modern life in the city.

 Guitar: I've monkeyed around on the guitar since about eighth grade, but I didn't practice with gusto until I started my PhD program.
 (Correlation?)
 I recently discovered a love for classical guitar, and now I'm working through the online lessons on Classical Guitar Corner.